inrupt/docs-pod-browser/source/faq.rst

 To adjust PodBrowser's access:

 #.
-In a web browser, enter the root URL to you Pod (e.g., https://docs-example.inrupt.net).
+In a web browser, enter the root URL to your Pod (e.g., https://docs-example.inrupt.net).

 #.
 The `Solid Data Browser`_ should be opened.